willdurand-edu/php-slides/src/2/01_symfony2.md

 that's executed when using a Symfony2 application and its job is to use a Kernel class, `AppKernel`, to bootstrap the application.

+---

+# Summary

+Creating a page is a three-step process involving a _route_, a _controller_, and (optionally) a _template_.

+Each project contains just a few main directories: `web/` (web assets and the front controllers), `app/` (configuration), `src/` (your bundles), and `vendor/` (third-party code).

+Each feature in Symfony2 (including the Symfony2 framework core) is organized into a **bundle**, which is a structured set of files for that feature.

+The configuration for each bundle lives in the `Resources/config` directory of the bundle and can be specified in `YAML`, `XML` or `PHP`.

+The global application configuration lives in the `app/config/` directory.

+Each environment is accessible via a different front controller (e.g. `app.php` and `app_dev.php`) and loads a different configuration file.